Evil Toons: Production

-The film was shot in eight days.
+The film was shot in an octet of days.
 Due to the low budget of the film, combined with the high cost of animation, the animated demon is only on screen for approximately 90 seconds in the film.
 Director Fred Olen Ray says that mainstream Hollywood executives would not finance the film, citing risk due to the premise.
 He was quoted saying "Even Roger Corman turned us down" and "He said it was too risky... so we did it ourselves."

 The film has subtle connections to the universe of H.P.
 Lovecraft.
 Roxanne mentions Miskatonic University and the book which summons the demon into the mortal world resembles the Necronomicon.

 Release

 On May 4, 2010, Infinity Entertainment Group released the 20th Anniversary Edition on DVD.

 Reception

-The film has received a number of negative reviews.
-Rotten Tomatoes reports a score of 29% based on 7 reviews, with an average rating of 3.29/10.
-Critics were negative about the acting in the film, the dialogue, as well as the animation quality in addition to how sparsely it appears in the film.
+The film had received a number of negative reviews.
+Rotten Tomatoes reports a score of 33% based on six reviews, with an average rating of 3.29/10.
+Critics were negative about the acting and dialogue in the film, as well as the animation quality in addition to how sparsely it appears throughout.

-The 2000 book horror movie encyclopedia Creature Feature gave the movie two out of 5 stars, stating that it was a sorry excuse for a movie, wasting the talents of Carradine and Miller.
+The 2000 book, horror film encyclopedia Creature Feature, gave the film two out of five stars, stating that it was a sorry excuse for a film in regards to wasting the talents of Carradine and Miller.